-Your feet are essential not only to most yoga poses, but to your daily movements and activities.
+Your feet are essential not only to most yoga poses but to your daily movements and activities.
 They support your body weight, provide lift and balance, and create a dynamic foundation, enabling you to stand, walk, and run.

 But when was the last time you paid attention to your feet?
-Our feet receive little love: They are seldom stretched and spend most of the day squeezed into constrictive footwear which limits blood flow in and out of the feet and cramps the bones together, leading to rigid, clenched muscles.
+Our feet often receive little love.
+They are seldom stretched and spend most of the day squeezed into constrictive footwear.
+This limits blood flow in and out of the feet and cramps the bones together, leading to rigid, clenched muscles.

 Even neck pain can be rooted in the way you place your feet.
 As renowned bodyworker Ida Rolf explained, “A man’s tracks tell quite a true story.
 They inform quietly about ankles and knees, but they shout the news about hips and pelvis”.

-Just as the foundation of a building must be level to support the structures above, the feet must be in correct alignment to support the rest of the body.
+Just as the foundation of a building must be level to support the structures above, the feet must be in the correct alignment to support the rest of the body.
 Thus, taking care of your feet can lead to a healthier body overall.

 What are Bandhas?

 There are three major Bandhas: Mula Bandha (Root Lock), Uddiyana Bandha (Diaphragm Lock), and Jalandhara Bandha (Chin Lock).
 Combined, they form Maha Bandha.
 These Bandhas have been used by ancient yogis to promote the flow of prana and maintain optimal health.

 The minor Bandhas are Hasta Bandha (Hand Lock) and Pada Bandha (Foot Lock).
 While they are not considered classic energy locks, both Hasta and Pada Bandha are essential for creating stability and preventing injuries during the asana practice.

-Pada Bandha: The Foot Lock
+Pada Bandha: Discover the Foot Lock and Its Benefits

 The purpose of Pada Bandha is to activate and lift these arches which support the ankles, knees, and inner groin.
 This is what gives stability to our standing asanas.